Simran-Sodhi/drug-design-dynamics/Rshiny/readme.md

 ### Here is the draft of our Rshiny!
 Please help to find the problems! :)

+### I made some changes to the main.go in the monteCarlo folder for input data from Rshiny;
+### Also, I changed the num of iterations to make the process faster for app!

 ### First, set your working directory to currentDir: